 Current LLR data are collected, archived and distributed under the auspices of ILRS.
-All former and current LLR data are electronically accessible through the EDC in Munich, Germany and the CDDIS in Greenbelt, Maryland.
+All former and current LLR data are electronically accessible through the CDDIS in Greenbelt, Maryland.
+At the Observatoire de Paris, an "assisting tool" (http://polac.obspm.fr/PaV) has been developed to support lunar tracking by providing predictions of future LLR observations as well as a validation of past LLR normal points.